Find the perfect hotel in ...

 Welcome to Dublin Hotels

-Relax at a pub with a refreshing pint and order a traditional Irish meal of coddle -- a hearty stew of bacon, onion, sausages, and potato -- to fortify for any weather.
+Relax at a pub with a refreshing pint and order a traditional Irish meal of coddle — a hearty stew of bacon, onion, sausages, and potato.
 Strike up a conversation with a local, sure to be a storyteller.

 The average hotel occupancy in Dublin is 83%, the highest of Europe's capitals.
-Two dozen chains welcome you warmly in large hotels, but the great majority of hotels are independent lodging gems.
+Two dozen chains welcome you warmly in large hotels, but the vast majority of hotels are independent lodging gems.
 From Georgian mansions to renovated warehouses to charming Victorian townhouses.
-You will want to say an extra day.
+You will want to stay an extra day.

 Let us introduce you to a Dublin hotel from budget to business class to boutique.
 The choice is Brobdingnagian, as Jonathan Swift would say!